danieljvickers/particle-fortran/README.md

 ![screenshot](docs/cpu_scaling_performance.png)

 This is already a very fast performance for baseline, with the largest test case being 2^18 particles which averaged 20.43 seconds.
-This is already very fast performance, and it will be interesting to see how we scale once we add a GPU.
+We also clearly see the expected n-squared order time complexity from the system.